OpenEdition/oai-openedition/docs/source/available_formats_v2.rst

 .. note :: Access to Full text in TEI and Raw text format is only available for authorized IP address (OpenEdition partners)

 OpenEdition provide partners an access to full text in TEI (`Text Encoding Initiative <http://www.tei-c.org/>`_) format and Raw text format for documents published on OpenEdition Journals and OpenEdition Books.

+The TEI format is currently only available for OpenEditon Journals.
+We are working on implementing it for OpenEdition Books.

 Link to TEI structured full text and to Raw text (actually BASICTEI format) is retrivable from OAI in ``oai_openaire`` format, following the url available in 2 elements ``<oaire:file mimeType="application/tei+xml">``